emipa606/DestroyedCity/README.md

 -tweaked scattered ruins a bit

 Update 1.26
--reduced spawn of large centipedes by ALOT "about 1 for every 10 before", other mechs were weakened by half
+-reduced spawn of large centipedes by ALOT &quot;about 1 for every 10 before&quot;, other mechs were weakened by half
 - cut the spawn of more distructive hostile by half, be warned weaker ones become more numerous so expect hordes.
--changed the shelf found in ruins to a more "realistic" game looking texture
+-changed the shelf found in ruins to a more &quot;realistic&quot; game looking texture

 Update 1.25